Long hair: Islam

 In the past, Bedouin Muslims often wore their hair in long braids, but influences from the Western world have caused a change in attitudes.
 Bedouins are now less likely to have long hair.
 Islamic countries in North Africa such as Egypt view long hair in men as modernist and in one case the Egyptian police viewed it as Satanic and a sign of an infidel.
-Spanish rulers during the Medieval Period suspected long-haired males to be Moors or Moriscos, therefore long hair was forbidden since it was believed to be a Moorish custom.
-However, modern North African men have adopted Western short hair.

-Muslims regard the Muhammad as the best example to live by, and try to emulate him whenever possible.
-Muhammad reportedly in Sahih Muslim had hair that "hung over his shoulders and earlobes".
+Muhammad is described in Sahih Muslim as having had hair that "hung over his shoulders and earlobes".
 Sahih Bukhari, regarded the most authentic of hadith, also supports this using a prime example of Isa (Jesus).
 Muhammad has also described Jesus as "having long hair reaching his ear lobes."
-Malik's Muwatta 51.2.6 reported, Yahya related to me from Malik from Yahya ibn Said that Abu Qatada al-Ansari said to the Messenger of Allah, may Allah bless him and grant him peace, "I have a lot of hair which comes down to my shoulders, shall I comb it?
+Malik's Muwatta 51.2.6 reported, Yahya related to me from Malik from Yahya ibn Said that Abu Qatada al-Ansari said to the Messenger of Allah, may Allah bless him and grant him peace, "I have a lot of hair which comes down to my shoulders, shall I comb it?"
 The Messenger of Allah, may Allah bless him and grant him peace, said, "Yes, and honour it."
 Sometimes Abu Qatada oiled it twice in one day because the Messenger of Allah, may Allah bless him and grant him peace, said to him.
 "Honour it."